 This winter season will bring cooler temperatures and ice and snow for some.
+For most people, shoveling snow may not lead to any health problems.
 It’s important to know how cold weather can affect your heart, especially if you have cardiovascular disease.
 People who are outdoors in cold weather should avoid sudden exertion, like lifting a heavy shovel full of snow.
 Even walking through heavy, wet snow or snow drifts can strain a person's heart.

 How does cold weather affect the heart?